schwabm/cumulus-dashboard/README_nsidc-sb.md

   such as `"while true; do echo 'awake nsidc-sb tunnel'; sleep 60 ; done"`
 * Add `-v` (or `-vv` or `-vvv`) to get some debugging output

+This window must remain open, and does not return a prompt.

 ## 5. Start the dev server for the cumulus-dashboard.
 This can be done directly via `npm` commands, or it can be done with Docker.

+Change your local directory to the nsidc-sb repo you cloned at the beginning of these steps.

 After starting the dev server with either of these options, source can be edited locally and webpack will restart the server.